Search

 The data processed by the payment service providers includes inventory data, such as the name and address, bank data, such as account numbers or credit card numbers, passwords, TANs and checksums, as well as the contract, total and recipient-related information.
 The information is required in order to carry out the transactions.
 However, the data entered is only processed by the payment service providers and stored with them.
 I.e., we do not receive any account or credit card related information, but only information with confirmation or negative information of the payment.
 Under certain circumstances, the payment service providers transmit the data to credit agencies.
 The purpose of this transmission is to check identity and creditworthiness.
 In this regard, we refer to the terms and conditions and the privacy policy of the payment service providers.

-The terms and conditions and the data protection notices of the respective payment service providers apply to the payment transactions, which can be accessed within the respective websites or transaction applications.
+The terms and conditions and the data protection notices of the respective payment service providers apply to the payment transactions, which can be accessed within the respective websites or transaction treatments.
 We also refer to these for the purpose of further information and assertion of revocation, information and other data subject rights.

 Further guidance on processing operations, procedures and services: